Skip to main content

 Device power supply failure

-The first factor that can affect the accuracy of fuel level data in a properly functioning fuel control system, as well as cause incorrect refueling and/or draining, is the fact that the device stops sending data to the Mapon server.
+One factor that can impact the accuracy of fuel level data, as well as cause incorrect refueling or draining, is the device failing to transmit data to the Mapon server.

-If you see a drain on the graph, you should definitely check the following first:
+If you see a drain on the graph, you should check the following first:

-For example, if the drainage has started at 12:45:36 and ended at 12:45:46 or 12:45:56 (10 or 20 seconds), most likely, it was the drop in the fuel level caused by working in a quarry, specifically, driving up and down the slopes, uneven surfaces, etc., thus should be considered false.
+For example, if the drainage started at 12:45:36 and ended at 12:45:56 (with only around 10 or 20 seconds difference), most likely, the drop in the fuel level was caused by working in a quarry, or specifically, by driving up and down slopes, uneven surfaces, etc., thus should be considered a false drainage.

 📘 The monitoring system filters out such events as much as possible, but they can sometimes occur if the vehicle operates in intensive work conditions.